Micnovic/treeworks/README.md

 * `h` - help.
 You are here
 * `q` - quit
 * `q q` or `qq` - quit without saving
 * You can optionally add index after almost any command.
-For example: `w 0`
+For example: `e 0`